erich666/NormalTextureProcessor/README.md

 Typical operations include:
 * Clean up the normals in a texture.
 Use option '-oclean' to output only those files that need cleanup, '-oall' to output all files.
 Given a particular type of RGB texture, the program makes sure the normals are all properly normalized and that no Z values are negative.
   * If you want to maintain the sign of the Z value, use the '-allownegz' option.
-  * If you set the input file type (-izneg|-izzero|-ixy), no analysis is done and '-oclean' will force the cleaning and output of all files found.
+  * If you set the input file type (-izneg|-izzero|-ixy), '-oclean' will force the cleaning and output of all files found.
 * Convert between formats.
   * OpenGL to DirectX, standard to Z-zero, or vice versa.
 OpenGl-style is the default, use '-idx' to note that the input files are DirectX-style (does not affect heightfields), '-odx' to set that you want to output in DirectX-style.
   * To export to the Z-Zero format, where Z goes from 0 to 1 instead of -1 to 1, use '-ozzero'.